 When I think about the unfair things in my life, I focus on things that have not been to my benefit.
 I’m happy to take personal credit for those things that were to my benefit.

-But, the credit for success is not mine to take.
+But, the credit for any success I've enjoyed (if there is any) is not mine to take.

 Every good thing I have has been given to me by God.